lyh983012/SNN-ANN-Pretrain/README.md

 ## Instructions

-- Note: More codes for Experiments on Es-ImageNet (pipe-D) an the checkpoints of models can be found in [ES-ImageNet-Master](https://github.com/lyh983012/ES-imagenet-master)
+- Note: codes for Experiments 2 on Es-ImageNet (pipe-D) an the checkpoints of models can be found in [ES-ImageNet-Master](https://github.com/lyh983012/ES-imagenet-master)
 - Data avaiablity:
   - ES-ImageNet: see ES-ImageNet-Master
   - ES-UCF101: [google drive](https://drive.google.com/drive/folders/1_dNYxXKOaFlE4DJdL7ERBvBh4YLd8EQh?usp=sharing)